 One initiative within your overall franchise development plan likely includes a digital campaign to generate leads.
 Your lead magnet – the downloadable content, online quiz, audit, etc. that users provide their information in exchange for – is a key part of this plan.
 When it comes to leads, quality always trumps quantity.
 Generating qualified leads is imperative for your franchise development team’s success.
-Consider these six tips when creating your next franchise development lead generation magnet.
+Consider these six tips when implementing magnets into your franchise lead generation strategies.

 Lead magnets are important pieces of your digital franchise development campaigns.
-Use these strategies to develop magnets that convert, and then coordinate with optimized ads, landing pages and follow-up emails to complete the franchise development campaign.
+Use these franchise lead generation strategies to develop magnets that convert, and then coordinate with optimized ads, landing pages and follow-up emails to complete the franchise development campaign.